 The Princess Elizabeth Hospital provides the Islands with medical treatment and care.

 - Your Doctor

-- You Doctor will be the first to indicate that you may need hospital treatment and will refer you to the relevant Consultant based at the Medical Specialist Group..
+- Your Doctor will be the first to indicate that you may need hospital treatment and will refer you to the relevant Consultant based at the Medical Specialist Group.

 - The Medical Specialist Group (MSG)

 - The MSG has Consultants of medicine, surgery including Ophthalmology (eye disorders), anaesthetics (pain relief), paediatrics (childhood illness) obstetrics (childbirth and midwifery) and gynaecology (female reproductive system).
 They provide the majority of the medical services at the Princess Elizabeth Hospital.

-- Once your referral has been received from you Doctor, your Consultant will then decide whether or not hospital treatment is required.
-They will also take the time to discuss with you what alternative treatments are available and what they would entail.
+- Once your referral has been received your Consultant will then decide whether or not hospital treatment is required and discuss with you what alternative treatments are available and what they would entail.